Shuraba: Music video

 A music video was first unveiled on October 12, 2005, and was directed by Shuichi Banba.
 The video features the band performing the song in an entirely white set, with all the band members wearing exclusively white clothing.
 During the video, red droplets begin to stain the white set.
 The final scene features a high-heeled shoe filling up with red.
 The video was nominated for the Best Group Video award at the 2006 MTV Video Music Awards Japan, however lost to reggae group Def Tech's "Konomama".

 In March 2006, a video was released for the song's B-side "Koi wa Maboroshi (Get It Up for Love)", much like how videos were created for past singles' B-sides.
 This was an edited version of the song entitled "Koi wa Maboroshi for Musician".

 Critical reception

-Listenmusic reviewer Yoshiki Aoyuki called the song a masterpiece, praising the "varied rhythm changing into a fat hip-hop beat" caused by the mix of processed and live drums, Kameda's bass-work, and the "stylish keyboards and classical guitar".
+The Listenmusic reviewer Yoshiki Aoyuki called the song a masterpiece, praising the "varied rhythm changing into a fat hip-hop beat" caused by the mix of processed and live drums, Kameda's bass guitar work and the "stylish keyboards and classical guitar".
 He felt the new members acted like a "chemical reaction" on the band's music.
 CDJournal reviewers called it "a funky pop song that fully realises [Sheena's] unwavering nature as a melody maker".
 They felt the version that appeared on Adult was more refined than the "hard" rock flavour of the single version.
 They praised the "solid rhythm and eccentric guitar".